Terror Man

 Terror Man is a South Korean manhwa released as a webtoon written by Han Dong-Woo and illustrated by Ko Jin-Ho.
 It was serialized via Naver Corporation's webtoon platform Naver Webtoon from January 2016 to May 2020, with the individual chapters collected and published into 5 volumes in the first season.
-An aeni series adaptation by Studio BAZOOKA and DR Movie has been announced, and will be released on the OTT streaming platform TVING.
+An aeni series adaptation by Studio BAZOOKA and DR Movie has been announced, and it aired on the OTT streaming platform TVING.

 Media

 Manhwa

 In December 2022, Ablaze Publishing announced that they licensed the manhwa in English.